fijihead/sql-data-warehouse/README.md

 ## Project Overview

-This project will provide an example of how a SQL data warehouse can be designed and built with ETL processing.
+This mini project will provide an example of how a SQL data warehouse can be designed and built with ETL processing.

 ## Objective